 Which industry bodies does Ethicall belong to?

-Ethicall are members of the Institute of Fundraising (IoF), Public Fundraising Regulatory Associations (PFRA), the Fundraising Standards Board (FRSB) and we are also Direct Marketing Associations (DMA) members.Back to top
+Ethicall are members of the Institute of Fundraising (IoF), registered with the Fundraising Standard Board (FSB) and are also members of the Direct Marketing Association (DMA).Back to top

 How can we be sure Ethicall does not use aggressive fundraising techniques that put pressure on our donors?